ayezza/topsis_profiles_selection/README.md

 ### 1. Uniform Weights (Default)

-All skills have equal importance:
+All skills have equal importance as for example:
 ```
 weights = [0.1, 0.1, 0.1, ..., 0.1]
 ```